jandecaluwe/urubu/doc/manual/structure.md

-`file_ext`        | Change default file extension (`'.html'`) for processed `.md` files `link_ext`        | Change default file extension (`'.html'`) for links to site's pages `ignore_patterns` | List of additional file names or globs to be ignored during processing
+`file_ext`        | Change default file extension (`'.html'`) for processed `.md` files `link_ext`        | Change default file extension (`'.html'`) for links to site's pages `ignore_patterns` | List of additional file names or globs to be ignored during processing `keep_files`      | List of explicit file names be kept, overriding any ignores

 Link objects, for the `reflinks` attribute, are a mapping with an `url` key that maps to the link URL and a `title` key that maps to the link title.